luizagit/Picturesque-MS4/README.md

 - As a customer, I would like to view the total of my purchases at any time in order to avoid spending more than what I intend to do.

 ### Sorting and Searching

 - As a customer, I would like to sort the list of available photos using criterias such as high or low rating, high to low or low to high price, specific category/topic.
 - As a customer, I would like to sort a specific category/topic of photos and find within the best rated or best priced items.
 - As a customer, I would like to sort multiple categories/topics of photos and find within the best rated or best priced items.

 ### Purchasing and Checkout

+- As a customer, I want to view and modify my order in the cart before completing it, so that I can make last changes easily before proceeding to payment.
+- As a customer, I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.
 - As a customer, I would like to easily adjust the quantity of a photo when purchasing it.
 - As a customer, I would like to view the photos in my photobag to be purchased and identify the total cost and also granulary cost per photo.
 - As a customer, I would like to experience an easy to use and clear payment system that will give me assurance regarding online security.